griccardos/mspacman/readme.md

 # mspacman
-A simple tool to view dependencies of pacman installed packages.
+A simple tool to view dependencies of pacman installed packages in Arch linux and derivatives

 ## Features
 - view dependencies of pacman installed packages